 - Interoception: Movement can strengthen awareness of internal signals like breath, tension, fatigue, and emotional shifts, an essential skill for emotional regulation.

-- Agency and choice: Choosing how and whether to move can rebuild a sense of autonomy, which is often disrupted by trauma and eating disorders.
+- Agency and choice: Choosing how and whether to move can rebuild a sense of autonomy, which is often disrupted with trauma, eating disorders, and even mood disorders.

-Movement can be a supportive tool for both depression and anxiety, but it works best when it’s flexible and trauma-informed.
+Movement can be a supportive tool for both depression and anxiety but is most helpful when it’s flexible and compassionate.

 - Depression: Low energy, fatigue, and loss of motivation can make starting movement difficult.
 Gentle, short, and achievable activity like a brief walk, stretching, or mindful movement can help shift mood and increase motivation over time.
+Often we think in all-or-nothing terms with exercise and breaking it down can help movement feel more achievable when experiencing depression.
 Even small, consistent movement can improve circulation, energy levels, and feelings of accomplishment.

 - Anxiety: Physical tension, racing thoughts, and hyperarousal can feel overwhelming.
 Slow, rhythmic, or grounding movements like yoga, tai chi, or gentle walking can help reduce physiological arousal and create a sense of safety in the body.
 Breath-focused movement further supports calming the nervous system.